Phoenix Wright: Ace Attorney: Plot

+In 2016, (Note: The murder of Gregory Edgeworth takes place in 2001, with the game taking place 15 years later.)
 Phoenix Wright, a newly hired defense attorney at Fey & Co.
 Law Offices, agrees to represent his childhood friend Larry Butz who has been charged with the murder of his girlfriend Cindy Stone.
 With the help of his boss and mentor, Mia Fey, Phoenix proves that Frank Sahwit, the prosecution's eyewitness, is the real murderer.

 Mia is killed in her office shortly thereafter, and her younger sister Maya, a spirit medium in training, is arrested on suspicion of Mia's murder after Detective Dick Gumshoe finds her name written on a note in Mia's blood.
 Phoenix takes her case, facing off against Miles Edgeworth, a skilled prosecutor Phoenix knows from childhood and who has yet to lose a case in his career.
 Phoenix manages to identify Redd White, a professional blackmailer, as the real killer, but finds himself charged with the murder after White pulls strings at the Prosecutor's Office.
 Representing himself, Phoenix works with Maya, who uses her spirit medium powers to channel Mia's spirit and Mia subsequently gets White to admit his guilt.
 In gratitude, Maya becomes Phoenix's assistant as he takes over Mia's law firm.
 His reputation established, Phoenix takes on another case, this time defending Will Powers, the lead actor in the Steel Samurai children's TV show, against accusations that he killed his co-star Jack Hammer.
 It is revealed that Hammer was being blackmailed by Dee Vasquez, the show's producer, who killed him in self-defense after he tried to kill her and frame Powers for her murder.